 Ms. Misha Coleman

-She has extensive experience living and working in countries including Palestine, Ethiopia, Kenya, Vietnam and Cambodia.
-She founded and was Executive Officer of a National Alliance in the asylum seeker and refugee sector, was formerly the CEO of Anglican Overseas Aid, and has also worked for AusAID, as Country Manager of ACIAR at the Australian Embassy in Hanoi, and has led Asian Development Bank and US Government aid programs in the Asia-pacific region.
+Misha has extensive experience living and working in countries including Bougainville, Palestine, Ethiopia, Kenya, Vietnam and Cambodia.
+She was formerly the CEO of Anglican Overseas Aid, and has also worked in several roles at AusAID, as the Country Manager of the Australian Centre for International Agricultural Research at the Australian Embassy in Hanoi, and she has led Asian Development Bank and US Government aid programs in the Asia-pacific region.
 She was formerly a midwife and worked in South African townships during apartheid and in several Australian indigenous communities.

 Professor Brendan Crabb AC

 Professor Brendan Crabb AC is the Director and CEO of Burnet Institute and the current Chair of the Victorian Chapter of the Association of Australian Medical Research Institutes.
 He was President of the Association of Australian Medical Research Institutes from 2012 -2014.
 Professor Crabb was awarded a Companion of the Order of Australia (AC) for his contributions to medical research and global health in the 2015 Australia Day honours.

 He is a medical researcher and health administrator and advocate committed to improving the lives of poor, vulnerable and marginalised communities.
 Professor Crabb is a molecular biologist with a particular interest in infectious diseases and in health issues of the developing world. appointments at The University of Melbourne and Monash University.
 Until his appointment as Director of Burnet Institute he was a Senior Principal Research Fellow of the National Health & Medical Research Council of Australia, and an International Research Fellow of the US-based Howard Hughes Medical Institute.

 Dr. Krystal Evans